wangl-cc/wangl-cc.github.io/_posts/2018-12-22-NN-back-propagation.md

 $$C = \frac{1}{n}\sum_{x} f(y_i, a^L_i(x))$$

 where $f$ is a measure of distance between real value and prediction, $n$ is the sample size.
-Because we can exchange the order between summation and derivative, the derivative can be calculate one by one.

 For $L$th layer,